Expert: Early detection the key to dementia treatment

 About the Author

-Andy Johnson, health enews contributor, is a public affairs coordinator with Advocate Aurora Health.
+Andy Johnson, health enews contributor, is a public affairs coordinator with Advocate Health Care and Aurora Health Care.
 He’s been with Advocate Aurora since 2000 serving in various internal and external communication roles.
 He previously worked as a reporter and editor for the Journal Times and Burlington Standard Press.
 He enjoys kayaking, biking, and camping but most of all, spending time with his family.